Vertebrate Paleontologist & Morphologist

 Powered flight, a pivotal adaptation in vertebrate evolution, evolved independently three times.
 Pterosaurs evolved powered flight first in the late Triassic (~220 million years ago) and achieved the largest body size of any powered fliers.
 Powered flight evolved in birds by the Late Jurassic (~160 million years ago) and in bats by the Eocene (~52 million years ago).
 Few quantitative comparisons among these three clades exist for key structural attributes or functional parameters.
 Surveys of vertebrate flight tend to present analyses of the three clades into separate sections, and only comparing basic traits like aspect ratio, body mass, and wing loading.
 When they do discuss vertebrate fliers as a whole, the discussion turns to a theoretical volant animal instead of drawing comparisons between clades.
 Complicating such comparisons is their divergent wing structure.
 My research focuses on the wing skeleton—its overall shape including integumental structures and the shape of the bony anchor (sternum) for the main muscles that power the wing.
 I aim to bring to light additional fundamental properties of vertebrate wings based in biological data, particularly those relating to possible constraints on bat maximum body size.

-For my doctoral thesis, I am beginning with birds:
+For my doctoral thesis, I began with birds:

 Does waterbird wing shape correlate to its ecology and how do phylogenetic considerations influence this relationship?